mbiuki/minicloud/WebServices/README.md

 ## Lambda Functions
-Table below shows what each Lambda function does.
+The table below shows what each Lambda function does.
 The GET functions require DynamoDB read IAM permissions. `SetSensorStatus` and `TakePicture` require AWS IotData publish IAM permissions, as well as setting the Lambda environment variable `AWS_IOT_ENDPOINT` to your AWS IoT Endpoint.

 | Function  | Description | API Gateway Example Usage |
 | ------------- | ------------- | ------------- |